jdj2261/pytamp/README.md

 - **Planning**

-  You can see an animation that visualizes trajectory in `example/planning` directory.
+  You can see an animation of planning that visualizes trajectory in `example/planning` directory.

   |                          Cartesian                           |                             RRT*                             |
   | :----------------------------------------------------------: | :----------------------------------------------------------: |